fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 Steps:
 1. Add an artboard.
-1. From the top-right choose one of the options (presets) e.g. `Responsive Web > Desktop (1024 × 1024)`) or select `Custom`.
+1. From the top-right choose one of the options (presets) e.g. `Responsive Web > Desktop (1024 × 1024)` or select `Custom`.
 1. Rename your layer to something appropriate for the overall task, e.g. News Article.

 ### Creating something

 - Show rulers.
 - Add markers by clicking in the horizontal ruler at the top to provide gutters.
 Create them at, say, 32px from each side.
 - Add a text element, with lateral boundaries snapped to your markers.
-If for body text, use the `lorem0` shortcut.
+If it’s for body text, use my `lorem0` shortcut <sup>1</sup>.

 ## Appendix

-- the `lorem0` shortcut accesses “lorem ipsum” text which I previously saved into Mac > Preferences > Keyboard > Text.
+1. the `lorem0` shortcut accesses “lorem ipsum” text which I previously saved into Mac > Preferences > Keyboard > Text.